mayurOciSA/NAT64_With_NLB/README.md

 <img src="diagrams/NAT64_NAT66.drawio.svg" width='160%' height='150%' alt="NAT64 & NAT66  on OCI" style="border: 2px solid black;"/>

-### Note: The diagram above illustrates both custom NAT64 & NAT66 Architecture by using multiple backend NAT64/NAT66 instances, NLBs, &  Ingress Route Table for DRG.
+ **Note**: The diagram above illustrates both custom NAT64 & NAT66 Architecture by using multiple backend NAT64/NAT66 instances, NLBs, &  Ingress Route Table for DRG.
+NLBs in this setup, only receive traffic outbound to internet from ULA clients in VCN X. No inbound traffic from internet to NLBs.
+The inbound traffic from internet to respective NAT64/NAT66 NVAs after the reverse NAT64/NAT66 translation is directly routed to VCN X via DRG.

 ## Deployment Output